Avtex19/midterm-project/README.md

 * **Abstract Data Types (ADTs):** Key data structures, such as the `Card` object, were designed as ADTs with clearly defined Abstraction Functions (AF), Representation Invariants (RI), and `checkRep()` methods implemented to maintain data integrity.
 * **Safety from Rep Exposure (SRE):** Careful consideration was given to prevent the internal representation of ADTs from being exposed, ensuring data integrity and preventing unintended modifications.
 * **Easy to Understand (ETU):** The codebase is written with clarity in mind, utilizing consistent naming conventions, clear code formatting (likely using a tool like Prettier), and comments to explain complex logic.
 The use of TypeScript's static typing enhances readability and maintainability.
 * **Ready for Change (RFC):** The modular design of the application allows for easier modification and extension of features in the future.
-The separation of concerns between the frontend, backend, and database minimizes the impact of changes in one area on others.
+The separation of concerns between the frontend and backend minimizes the impact of changes in one area on others.
 * **Git Usage:** A consistent Git workflow was followed, with frequent, well-documented commits that illustrate the step-by-step development process.
 Branches were used to isolate features and bug fixes.

 ## Installation and Setup